sebastian-sommerfeld-io/poc-gatling/README.md

 docker-compose up gatling-report
 ```

+## Ideas

+- ConcurrentLogins -> Frontend
+- RandomLoadSimulation -> completely random request behavior. not constant or linear
+- SuddenPeekSimulation -> create lots of load really fast / in an instant

+CAUTION: When running outside of dev-container -> do not mount .m2 Directory

+Dedicated new Linux VM
+- Docker
+- Network: Git
+- Network: Harbor
+- Network: k8s

+docker-compose
+- setup container -> backup and adjust /etc/hosts to mimic HAProxy
+- run tests
+- cleanup ??

 ## Contact

 Feel free to contact me via <sebastian@sommerfeld.io> or [raise an issue in this repository][file-issues].